West Ham United F.C. in European football: 2021–22 Europa League

-Group stage

 The draw for the group stage was made on 27 August 2021, by Andrés Palop and Marcos Senna.
 West Ham were placed into Group H, with Dinamo Zagreb, Genk and Rapid Wien.
 On 6 September 2021, UEFA announced away supporters were permitted in the competition, following the majority of the competition in the previous season being played behind closed doors due to the COVID-19 pandemic.

 West Ham began their Europa League campaign with an away fixture against Dinamo Zagreb on 15 September.
 They won the game 2–0 with goals from Michail Antonio and captain for the game, Declan Rice who was making his 150th appearance for West Ham.

 Their opening home game of the campaign came on 30 September to Rapid Wien.
 West Ham won the game 2–0 with goals from Declan Rice and Saïd Benrahma.
 Crowd violence marred the game, particularly after Rice's goal in the 29th minute, when Rapid Vienna fans jumped the barriers around the away supporters and objects were thrown between both sets of supporters.
 The following month, West Ham were fined €60,000 by UEFA for the crowd trouble.

 Their third game in the group stage was against Belgian team, Genk.
 West Ham won 3–0 with goals from Craig Dawson, Issa Diop and Jarrod Bowen.
 Academy player Dan Chesters also made his professional debut in the game.
 West Ham conceded their first goals of the competition in the fourth group stage game.

 Playing the away leg in Genk, Joseph Paintsil scored for the Belgians in the 4th minute before two goals by Saïd Benrahma put West Ham in the lead.
 Tomáš Souček scored an own-goal as the game finished 2–2.
 It was manager David Moyes' 1,000th game as a manager as West Ham qualified for the knock-out stage of the competition.

 Following crowd disturbances in this game West Ham were banned from selling tickets to their supporters for the away fixture by UEFA, against Rapid Vienna on 25 November.
 They were also fined €30,000 and another €4,500 for the throwing of objects by supporters.
 The match was ultimately played without supporters present due to COVID-19 restrictions in Austria.
 West Ham won the game 2–0 qualifying for the knockout phase as group winners.
 Goals were scored by Andriy Yarmolenko and a penalty from Mark Noble.
 17-year-old Sonny Perkins made his professional debut in the second-half.

 For their final game of the group stage, at home to Dinamo Zagreb, with West Ham already qualified for the next stage, they fielded a team of mostly youth team and first team squad fringe players.
-They lost 1–0 to a 3rd minute goal from Mislav Oršić as Freddie Potts and Keenan Forson made their professional debuts.
+They lost 1–0 to a 3rd-minute goal from Mislav Oršić as Freddie Potts and Keenan Forson made their professional debuts.